LAST UPDATED: 5/14/23 – Everything You Need to Visit the Galápagos Islands

 - Lonely Planet – Galápagos Islands Travel

 The Galápagos Islands are an amazing destination, but it can be a little daunting getting there.
-Between the number of flights and boat rides you will need to take, to the fees and regulations you will need to be aware of, it can be a lot to get your mind around.
-Worry not as I have created a guide that walks you thru the entire process of getting to the Galápagos Islands.
+Between the numerous flights, the fees, and the regulations, it can leave your head spinning.
+Worry not, as I have created a guide that walks you thru the whole process.
+From departure to arrival, I inform you of everything you should expect in getting to the Galápagos Islands.

-I would say that planning the logistics of your visit is going to be the most difficult part of your planning process.
-Make sure you read this guide thoroughly as not being prepared could cost you valuable time that could instead be spent enjoying the islands.
+Planning the logistics of your visit is going to be the most difficult part of your planning process.
+For that reason, make sure you read this guide thoroughly.
+Not being prepared could cost you valuable time that you won’t get to enjoy the islands.